noahpy/navtag/README.md

 - List, add and remove shortcuts
 - Resolve shortcut labels to their path
 - Resolve paths including shortcut labels to their total path
-- Shell extension: shortcut support for the majority of built-in commands
+- Shell extension: shortcut support for built-in commands and more
 - Path / label tab-completion for extended commands

 ## Quickstart